WAYS TO GET FREE BASEBALL CARDS

 Trade with other Collectors – Online communities and message boards focused on trading cards are great places to build relationships with other collectors looking to trade away extras.
 Clearly state your PC (personal collection) interests and be equally willing to include variety in your own trade packages.
 Emphasize fun over profit and you’re sure to strike gold.
 Local card shops also have trade nights to meet others.

-Read also: TOPPS KIDS BASEBALL CARDS 1992
+Read also: MOST VALUABLE BASEBALL CARDS IN 1968

 Keep an Eye Out for Promotions – Card manufacturers frequently run online contests and giveaways.
 Signing up for mailing lists is key to learning about free offers.
 Upper Deck, Topps, Panini and others sometimes give away cards, boxes or memorabilia just for entering sweepstakes or sharing social posts.
 Also watch for coupon codes that can score you free packs or extras with a purchase.